eliona-smart-building-assistant/python-eliona-api-client/docs/AggregationsApi.md

 Delete an aggregation

+Deprecated: Use the 'GET /data-trend-aggregated' endpoint to retrieve aggregated data for periodic rasters without defining aggregations.
 Deletes an aggregation by the given id.

 ### Example